Is There a Right to Peaceful Protest?

 Peaceful Protests: Regulation of Time, Place, and Manner

-- Is content-neutral (meaning, the content of the speech or expression may not factor into the permitting decision);
+- Is content-neutral, meaning the content of the speech or expression may not factor into the permitting decision

 The series of legislation restricted speech critical of the government, among other provisions.
-The Espionage Act of 1917 and the Sedition Act of 1918 followed, similarly restricting speech critical of the government or war.
+The Espionage Act of 1917 and the Sedition Act of 1918 followed.
+They similarly restricted speech critical of the government or war.